silicondeck/shadcn-cheatsheet/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Here's how you can help make this cheat sheet even better:
+Here's how you can help make this Cheatsheet even better:

 ### **Ways to Contribute**